Para Español use el Google Translate.

 d.tech graduates are prepared for a radically evolving economic and technical world that demands a relevant education and agile thinking.
 Students study University of California A-G subject requirements, and pursue additional opportunities through intersessions, design challenges, portfolios, clubs, internships and concurrent college enrollment.

 2017-18 is a historic year for d.tech.
-The school will become the first public charter high school to move onto a campus funded and built by a silicon valley company - thank you Oracle Education Foundation! - and we will celebrate our first graduating class of seniors.
+The school is the first public charter high school to move onto a campus funded and built by a silicon valley company - thank you Oracle Education Foundation! - and we will celebrate our first graduating class of seniors.
 We are deeply grateful to everyone who contributed their time, expertise and enduring support to create a new type of high school where students learn how to bring positive change to their communities and themselves, and be ready for life.

 the d.tech Team